celer-pkg/celer/docs/en-US/config_add_platform.md

-# Add new platform
+# Add a new platform

-&emsp;&emsp;Platform configure file is stored in **conf/platforms** directory, this file defines the `toolchain` and `rootfs` required by this platform.
+&emsp;&emsp;Platform configure files are stored in **conf/platforms** directory, these files defines the `toolchain` and `rootfs` required by this platform.

-To create new platrom, run:
+To create a new platrom, run:

 ```
 celer create --platform=x86_64-linux-22.04